 - Provide child sponsorships

-- Arrange funding from local governments, corporate companies, and other one-time donating resources
+- Arrange to funding from local governments, corporate companies, and other one-time donating resources

 - Address root causes of injustice and poverty and provide sustainable solutions such as child protection, access to clean water, and economic empowerment